nikimanoledaki/bookmark_manager/README.md

 ```
 As a user
-So that I can access bookmarks that I have saved
+So that I can access websites that I have saved
 I'd like to see a list of bookmarks
 ```